 So why do objects float?
 Whether an object floats or sinks is determined by the balance between the downward pull of gravity and the upward push of the water.
 If the upward push of water is greater, an object will float.
 If the downward pull of gravity is greater than the upward push of the water on the object, the object will sink.

 Feel like creating the wow factor?
 Use baking soda and vinegar to create an awesome Halloween chemical reaction!
-As well as enjoying the spectacle of this big mess, it’s important for students to explore and begin to understand the science behind it.
+This experiment takes the classic volcano STEM activity and adds a Halloween element.
+And yes, as much fun as they’ll have enjoying the spectacle of this big mess, it’s important for students to explore and begin to understand the science behind it.

 So here’s the spooky science behind this chemical reaction:

 - The baking soda (sodium bicarbonate) is a base while the vinegar (acetic acid) is an acid.

 - Sodium bicarbonate and acetic acid react together to form carbonic acid which is very unstable.